 And if there’s a compelling narrative for how each new theme, feature, and epic unlocks new potential for users, all the better.

-If a roadmap presentation is spending most of its time discussing individual features, things have already gone off the rails.
+If a roadmap presentation spends most of its time discussing individual features, things have already gone off the rails.
 The strategy, goals, and themes are the key messages to convey.
-Specific features are implementation details that shouldn’t matter to stakeholders.
-As long as a result is achieving objectives.
+Specific features are implementation details that shouldn’t matter to stakeholders as long as a result is achieving objectives.

 Everything in our data-driven world must be measurable, and roadmaps aren’t spared.
 The items on a roadmap should be improving the metrics the organization values and moving KPIs in a positive direction.
 When there’s a meaningful, measurable outcome for a particular initiative, it’s far easier to gain support than discussing vague and abstract endpoints.

 What is roadmap execution?

 A product roadmap is a vision, a strategy, and a plan.
 What it is not is a finished product.
 To get to that state of things, the product roadmap must be successfully executed.

 That process has several key steps.
 The first is socialization to ensure the product roadmap and its objectives are clearly understood by the teams tasked with making it all happen.
 This includes UI/UX, engineering, architecture/IT, testing, and operations, as each plays a role in turning great ideas into actual products.

 But making sure everyone is on the same page and then “throwing it over the wall” doesn’t guarantee the finished product will reflect those good intentions.
 So product management must remain involved throughout the design, development, testing, and deployment phases of the process.